 Alanis Obomsawin is one of Canada’s most distinguished documentary filmmakers.
 She is a pioneer in indigenous filmmaking and has made over 50 films so far in her career.
-Born 31 August 1932 near Lebanon, New Hampshire, she comes from the Abenaki nation and began her career as a professional singer and storyteller before joining the National Film Board (NFB) in 1967.
+Born 31 August 1932 near Lebanon, New Hampshire, she comes from the Abenaki Nation and began her career as a professional singer and storyteller before joining the National Film Board (NFB) in 1967.
 Her award-winning films address the struggles of Indigenous peoples in Canada from their perspective, giving prominence to voices that have long been ignored or dismissed.
 A Companion of the Order of Canada and a Grand Officer of the Ordre National du Québec, she has received the Prix Albert-Tessier and the Canadian Screen Awards’ Humanitarian Award, as well as multiple Governor General’s Awards, lifetime achievement awards and honorary degrees.
-In 2019, she was awarded our Artist of Distinction Award from the Vancouver Biennale.
+In 2019, the Vancouver Biennale awarded her its Artist of Distinction Award.

 Why did Alanis Obomsawin begin to make films?

 She didn’t set out at first to become a filmmaker—what she wanted was to create change.